BOOKS

 Or, as his mom liked to say, Matthew is an award-winning journalist and author.

-He is the author of six other books, including Harry Truman’s Excellent Adventure: The True Story of a Great American Road Trip, which was named one of the best books of 2009 by the Washington Post.
+He is the author of seven other books, including Harry Truman’s Excellent Adventure: The True Story of a Great American Road Trip, which was named one of the best books of 2009 by the Washington Post.

 In addition to reporting and writing, Matthew has held jobs as a convenience store clerk, a gas station attendant, a Halloween costume salesman, and a proofreader.
 He also worked in a traveling circus (as a hot dog vendor; no acrobatics involved).